Squadrick/shadesmar/README.md

 ### Shadesmar

 An IPC library that uses the system's shared memory to pass messages.
-The communication paradigm is publish-subscibe similar to ROS and ROS2.
+The communication paradigm is either publish-subscibe or RPC similar to ROS and ROS2.
 The library was built to be used within [Project MANAS](www.projectmanas.in).

 Required packages: Boost, Msgpack